 Guide to Italian Flour

-One of the questions we hear most at q.b. cucina is: can’t I just use all-purpose flour to make fresh pasta at home?
+One of the questions we hear most at q.b.
+Cucina is: can’t I just use all-purpose flour to make fresh pasta at home?
 Honestly, yes!
 AP flour is just fine when you’re trying to whip up a batch of tagliatelle for a special night in.

 That said, Italian flour certainly has its benefits.
 There are many varieties, but we’ll focus strictly on farina di grano tenero (soft wheat flour) and semola di grano duro (hard durum wheat flour).

 Generally speaking, you’ll find soft wheat flour most often in northern-style pasta doughs, like tagliatelle or ravioli.
-On the other hand, durum wheat variety is more often used for dragged pasta styles typical of southern Italy.
-(We’re the first to say that this is a bit of a simplification, but it’s based in grains of truth!)
+On the other hand, the durum wheat variety is more often used for dragged pasta styles typical of southern Italy.
+(We’re the first to say that this is a bit of a simplification, but it’s based on grains of truth!)

 Slightly less refined than Type 00, this soft wheat flour is often called for in yeasted pastries and flatbreads.
 It may contain some of the wheat bran, giving it a slightly thicker texture and slightly higher protein content.
 (Nota bene: the higher the number of the type of flour, the coarser the grind.)
 This flour works great for pastries, sweet yeasted doughs, and even focaccia.

-FARINA 1 OR 2
+Farina 1 or 2

 Even coarser than the previous types, these soft wheat flours are best used for bread and pizza.
 With a higher protein content, they are more likely to develop gluten – an important aspect for making those stretchy yeasted doughs.